What Is Social Media Integration? (With 3 Examples)

-Marketing a business for online and within the community surrounding your workplace can help improve customer retention and a business' discovery rate on both fronts.
-Social media integration can help a business advertise concerning new products, sales and content through internet gateways for customers.
-Learning more about social media integration can help your business as an employee in a marketing team.
+Marketing a business online and within its community can help improve customer retention and discovery rates.
+Social media integration can help a company advertise new products, sales and content effectively.
+Learning more about how social media integration can help a business can allow you to improve marketing practices within a marketing team.

 What is social media integration?